arneman/dbus-mqtt-pvinverter/README.md

-# dbus-shelly-1pm-pvinverter
+# dbus-mqtt-pvinverter
-Integrate Shelly 1PM into Victron Energies Venus OS
+Integrate Generic mqtt into Victron Energies Venus OS

 ## Purpose
-With the scripts in this repo it should be easy possible to install, uninstall, restart a service that connects the Shelly 1PM to the VenusOS and GX devices from Victron.
+With the scripts in this repo it should be easy possible to install, uninstall, restart a service that connects the Generic mqtt to the VenusOS and GX devices from Victron.
 Idea is inspired on @fabian-lauer project linked below.

 ## Inspiration
-This project is my first on GitHub and with the Victron Venus OS, so I took some ideas and approaches from the following projects - many thanks for sharing the knowledge:
+This project is my first on GitHub anPMd with the Victron Venus OS, so I took some ideas and approaches from the following projects - many thanks for sharing the knowledge:
 - https://github.com/fabian-lauer/dbus-shelly-3em-smartmeter
 - https://shelly-api-docs.shelly.cloud/gen1/#shelly1-shelly1pm
 - https://github.com/victronenergy/venus/wiki/dbus#pv-inverters